clj-commons/etaoin/README.md

 that just polls a browser checking for a predicate.
 O just `(wait <seconds>)` if you don't care about optimization.

-### Check whether a file was downloaded
+### Check whether a file has been downloaded

-Sometimes, a file starts to download automatically once you clicked a link or just visited some page.
+Sometimes, a file starts to download automatically once you clicked on a link or just visited some page.
 In tests, you need to ensure a file really has been downloaded successfully.
 A common scenario would be:

 - provide a custom empty download folder when running a browser (see above).
 - Click on a link or perform any action needed to start file downloading.
 - Wait for some time; for small files, 5-10 seconds would be enough.
 - Using files API, scan that directory and try to find a new file.
-Check if matches a proper extension, name, creation date, etc.
+Check if it matches a proper extension, name, creation date, etc.

 Example: